Rural Services and Land Management

 Dingo/Wild dog, Fox and Feral Cat Bounty

-Council offers a bounty of $30 on the presentation of dingo, wild dog or fox scalps, and $15 for the presentation of feral cat scalps, as an incentive towards declared pest animal control within the Shire.
+Council offers a bounty on the presentation of dingo, wild dog or fox scalps, and feral cat scalps, as an incentive towards declared pest animal control within the Shire.

 Council only accepts scalps obtained from rural properties within our Shire.